Category: Operations

 Read more “RPAS site survey tools for Canada”

-Canadian UAV operators need to conform to the manned aviation system at every opportunity.
+Canadian RPAS operators need to conform to the manned aviation system at every opportunity.
 The is no industry standard for presentation of aviation data in ground control software (GCS) or UAV interfaces, and manufacturers are left to present information they believe is relevant.
 The information to present is being decided by engineers and marketing people, not necessarily experts of flight regulations in the county of intended use.
-Ultimately, responsibility rests with the unmanned pilot to be aware that the data being presented by the manufacturer may not be valid, accurate, or relevant.
-When a drone flies where it should not, regulators and enforcement will not allow blame to be deferred to the manufacturer (because the manufacturer allowed to drone to operate where it should not); the buck stops with the pilot-in-command!
+Ultimately, responsibility rests with the remote pilot to be aware that the data being presented by the manufacturer may not be valid, accurate, or relevant.
+When a drone flies?
+Where it should not? regulators and enforcement will not allow blame to be deferred to the manufacturer (because the manufacturer allowed to drone to operate where it should not); the buck stops with the pilot-in-command!
 There are some very good (free) tools available to unmanned pilots to assist in the mission planning and site survey phases of operations.

-Read more “Flight Planning for UAVs in Canada”
+Read more “Flight Planning for RPAS in Canada”